jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ### From byte arrays to complex QPSK symbols

-Let's select a payload.
-In a real system, the payload is the application specific data you want to send to the receiver.
-It could be sensor data, text messages, pretty much anything.
+Now we need to select a payload.
+A payload is the application specific data you want to send to the receiver.
+It could be sensor data, text, pretty much anything.
 Unless I have a compelling reason not to, I like my simulated payloads to be English phrases.
 It makes debugging easier.
 I'm a big fan of using "hex-speak", which is a little language built by expressing unsigned integers in hexadecimal.
 Most of them are pretty funny, and just lighten the mood.
 Here are a few of my favorites: `0xDEADBEEF`, `0xFEEDBABE`, `0xDECAFBAD`, `0xBADF00D`.
 Let's combine them into one big hex-speak phrase and partition them into bytes:

 ``` python
 payload = [